AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Notes:**
 - This is **model listing API** - used by UI/API
 - **Subquery prevents indexed view** - can't materialize with correlated subquery
-- Should rewrite as: `LEFT JOIN ModelLayer ...
+- MUST rewrite as: `LEFT JOIN ModelLayer ...
 GROUP BY` for indexed view
-- Comment acknowledges indexed view is optional but doesn't explain why
+- **FIX MISLEADING COMMENT:** Indexed view is NOT optional - required for query performance at scale

 ---